Kanchanaburi railway station

 Kanchanaburi railway station is a main railway station of province of Kanchanaburi located in Ban Tai Subdistrict, Kanchanaburi City, Thailand.
 It is a class 1 railway station located 117.046 km from Thon Buri railway station, and 77 km away from the Nam Tok railway station, the terminal station.
 The line opened in 1942 by the Imperial Japanese Army, during the Second World War.
-After the war, the State Railway of Thailand bought the line from the Allied powers, and the station reopened in June 24, 1949, from Nong Pladuk Junction.
+After the war, the State Railway of Thailand bought the line from the Allied powers, and the station reopened on June 24, 1949, from Nong Pladuk Junction.